tenpy/tenpy/README.rst

 How to read the documentation
 -----------------------------
-The **documentation is available online** at `github pages <https://tenpy.github.io/documentation/>`_.
+The **documentation is available online** at `github <https://tenpy.github.io/>`_.

-The documentation is based on Python's docstrings, and some additional ``*.rst`` files located in `doc/`.
+The documentation is based on Python's docstrings, and some additional ``*.rst`` files located in the folder `doc/` of the repository.

-All documentation should be formated as `reStructuredText <http://www.sphinx-doc.org/en/stable/rest.html>`_, This means it is readable in the source plain text, but can also be converted to other formats.
+All documentation should be formated as `reStructuredText <http://www.sphinx-doc.org/en/stable/rest.html>`_, whis means it is readable in the source plain text, but can also be converted to other formats.
 If you like it simple, you can just use intective python `help()`, Python IDEs of your choice (or jupyter notebooks), or just read the source.

-The documentation is converted into HTML using `Sphinx <http://www.sphinx-doc.org>`_, as mentioned above available online at `github pages <https://tenpy.github.io/documentation/>`_.
+The documentation is nightly converted into HTML using `Sphinx <http://www.sphinx-doc.org>`_, as mentioned above available online at `github pages <https://tenpy.github.io/documentation/>`_.
 You can also build the documentation yourself, as described in :doc:`doc/contributing.rst <contributing>`.
 Sphinx can generate the documentation in various output formats, including HTML and LATEX/PDF.